 Participatory Drawing, Community & Collaboration

-Massimiliano Cerioni is an award-winning composer, sound engineer, sound artist, educator, and Max Certified Trainer.
+Massimiliano Cerioni (Italy, 1986) is an award-winning composer, sound engineer, sound artist, educator, and Max Certified Trainer.
 He explores new sonic possibilities through coding, generative algorithms, and augmented instrument design.
 He also performs on stage with his creations.
 His artistic production includes acousmatic and electroacoustic music compositions, live-electronics, audiovisuals, music for video, performances, sound-art installations, and multimedia projects.
+He is from Pomezia (Rome, IT) and lives in Berlin.